 Of course, not all devices are up to snuff.
 The metal detectors market is quite vast.
 Features and capabilities vary across the board.
 If you want to increase your chances of finding something valuable, you need to invest in a machine with all of the right features to get the job done.

-The best metal detectors for coins are able to ignore the junk and highlight the treasure.
+The best metal detector for coins is able to ignore the junk and highlight the treasure.
 Whether you’re new to the world of metal detecting or you’re a seasoned pro whose current device just isn’t cutting it, understanding what to look for can help you make an investment you won’t regret.
 Check out our comparison chart and buying guide below to learn more.

 1. Garrett AT PRO – Best All-Around Metal Detector

-2. White’s Spectra V3i HP – Best Premium Metal Detector
+2. Fisher F75 – Best Multi-Purpose Metal Detector

 3. Teknetics Delta 4000 – Best Metal Detector for Beginners